Grapefruit seed extract (GSE) or citrus seed extract is a supplement made from the seeds and pulp of grapefruit.

 Grapefruit seed extract may have some benefits, but there are also certain dangers to be aware of.

-Since grapefruit seed extracts are sold as supplements, they’re not regulated for quality and purity.
+Since grapefruit seed extracts are sold as supplements, they’re not regulated for quality and purity like prescription drugs.

 Several studies have found that many commercial GSE supplements are contaminated with synthetic antimicrobial compounds, including benzethonium chloride and triclosan, as well as preservatives like methylparabens (21, 22, 23, 24).